 This truth is that there is often a lot of inefficiency, and unhappiness, with modern workers.
 Consider that over two-thirds of the average middle manager’s job is spent in meetings or replying to various forms of correspondence, and you can see why they struggle providing the type of leadership decision makers require from them.

 This all creates a situation where the company is dependant on the technology systems, not merely using them as to augment the organization’s productivity efforts and a workforce that is disengaged, unprepared, and reliant on technology that they despise.
 This is obviously not an ideal situation.
 After all, technology is supposed to be there to help your staff build better, more collaborative processes, that keeps people engaged and happy coming into work each day.

 The average decision maker is one or two levels of employees removed from the production workers at the base-level of the business.
 For smaller businesses, there may be only one or no levels between a decision maker and his/her subordinates.
 These organizations tend to have it easier, so if someone isn’t pulling his/her weight around the office, it’s pretty easy to ascertain.

 One issue with the decision makers in the C-suite is that they are often so insulated that the decisions they make are strictly business decisions based on the analytics they are given, leaving all the other people in the organization to react to their interpretation of numbers.
 In a culture that is productivity-first, blindly investing in technology in lieu of heftier investments in the people that work for you, can, and often does have the opposite of the desired effect.

-With business and IT consulting from Symmetric Engineering Group, you will never pay too much for IT again.
+With business and IT consulting from Symmetric IT Group, you will never pay too much for IT again.
 Call us today at (813) 749-0895 to learn more.